-Below are 40 suggestions to up your marketing strategy, enhance brand awareness and boost website sales.
-Comrade Web Digital Marketing Agency has over a decade of experience helping with conversion rate optimization, marketing communications and improving the overall profitability of online stores, so we know what we’re talking about.
+Below are 40 suggestions on how to increase eCommerce sales and enhance brand awareness.
+Comrade Digital Marketing Agency has over a decade of experience in providing conversion rate optimization services, marketing communications and improving the overall profitability of online stores, so we know what we’re talking about.

 But before we talk strategy, it is important to remember the basics of the eCommerce game:

-The three main ways to generate sales are:
+The three main ways how to increase sales are:

 Below are the best strategies to leverage your target market’s buying power and increase your eCommerce sales.